nichoth/ssb-field-guide/README.md

 Also in `~/.ssb/flume` you will see some JSON files.
 These are materialized views of the database log (flume views). `friends.json` is a view of people within two hops in your foaf graph.

+### feeds

+A feed is a signed append-only sequence of messages.
+Each identity has exactly one feed.
+Your ssb log contains many feeds (one for each identity that you are gossiping), all mixed together.
+Each message in a feed has a field `sequence` that is an increasing number.
+That way you can tell peers what the latest message is that you have so that you can request or send newer messages.

 ## sbot